aditya0yadav/web-maestro/README.md

 # Web Maestro

 Welcome to **Web Maestro**!
-This project is designed to help you build a versatile and feature-rich web application with a focus on real-time communication and user management.
+This project is designed to help you build a versatile and feature-rich blogging platform with a focus on content management and user engagement.

 ## Features

 - **User Registration and Login**: Secure authentication for users to create and manage their accounts.
+- **Blog Creation and Management**: Easily create, edit, and manage blog posts.
-- **Real-Time Messaging**: Instant communication with WebSockets for sending and receiving messages.
+- **Real-Time Interaction**: Engage with other users through comments and live updates.
 - **User Presence Status**: Monitor online/offline status of users in real-time.
 - **Scalability**: Built with scalability in mind to handle increasing user loads and interactions.